cmtCousteau/Labo_SMTP/readme.md

 Each class has a specific function.
 I will make a little description of each.

 **Group.java:**
-This class is responsible of making a group of victims.
+This class is responsible of making a group of victims and to choose randomly a sender from the victims.

 **Mail.java:**
 This class contain all the information about the mail that we will send.